CALL FOR ABSTRACTS

 2. All submitted abstracts should include a description of content, conclusions and significance of the proposed presentation.

 3. At the time of abstract submission, authors will be asked to certify that the submitted abstract is unclassified, non-proprietary and approved for public release and unlimited distribution.
-All accepted abstracts will be posted to the AA&S 2024 conference website.
+All accepted abstracts will be posted to the AA&S 2025 conference website.

-4. AA&S 2024 is unclassified and open attendance.
+4. AA&S 2025 is unclassified and open attendance.
 Authors presenting papers will be responsible for obtaining all necessary approvals and releases prior to the Conference.

-5. Abstracts must be received no later than Wednesday, May 3, 2024.
+5. Abstracts must be received no later than April 4, 2025.
 Abstract reviewers request that, in order to facilitate technical review, abstracts be submitted as soon as possible.
 A late submission will not allow time for proper review by the conference planning/review committee and may result in the rejection of the abstract.

-6. All submitted abstracts will receive an email by Saturday, May 13, 2023 notifying them of the acceptance/non-acceptance of the abstract.
+6. All submitted abstracts will receive an email by April 14, 2025 notifying them of the acceptance/non-acceptance of the abstract.
 Only the primary submitting author will be sent this acceptance/non-acceptance email and it will be the author’s responsibility to notify any co-authors.

-8. All Accepted Authors/Abstracts for AA&S 2024 will be expected to give their presentation in-person at the AA&S 2023 Conference.
+8. All Accepted Authors/Abstracts for AA&S 2025 will be expected to give their presentation in-person at the AA&S 2025 Conference.

 Presentation Requirements for Accepted Abstracts